amine-souissi0/documentaion/README.md

 Swap memory conflicts delayed initial Kubernetes setup, resolved by disabling swap permanently.

 Conclusion
 The Kubernetes cluster, comprising a master node (cgss-master) and a worker node (amine) on QEMU/KVM VMs, successfully hosts the CGSS Shift Management Flask application.
-The adoption of Calico as the pod network addressed early connectivity issues, ensuring a scalable and resilient deployment as of 11:56 AM +08, July 16, 2025.
+The adoption of Calico as the pod network addressed early connectivity issues, ensuring a scalable and resilient deployment as of 11:55 AM +08, Thursday, July 17, 2025.
 🚀 Deploy TeamCity on Kubernetes
 Deploy TeamCity on Kubernetes for CGSS Shift Management Purpose